latchbio/latch/docs/source/snakemake/environments.md

 # Environments

-When registering a Snakemake workflow on latch, we need to build a single container image which contains all your runtime dependencies as well as the Latch packages.
+When registering a Snakemake workflow on Latch, we need to build a single container image which contains all your runtime dependencies as well as the Latch packages.
 By default, all tasks (included the JIT step) will run inside this container.

 To generate a Dockerfile with all the Latch specific dependencies, run the following command from inside your workflow directory: